samoylenko/samoylenko.me/README.md

 3. We also recommend you to start practicing [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)
-    \- this is one of the most important concepts that you will need to be familiar with in your job as an Application Security professional.
+    \- this is one of the most important concepts that you will need to be familiar with in your job as an Application Security professional for two
+    reasons:

+    1. It helps understand the importance of defining the problem before working on a solution, and how to ensure consistency of that solution quality over time.
+    2. Adding security tests to the software development project and ensuring build does complete until these tests pass is one of the best ways to inject security requirements into development process.

     By the way, if you used our advice above and started your project with Maven Quickstart archetype, you already have a sample test included in your project.